Empotik/myOCR/README.md

 ## Future Works

-- use other model for imporved accuracy.
-I think pix2text did under the hood used YOLO like models.
+- use other models for imporved accuracy.
+I think pix2text did under the hood use YOLO like models.
-- reinventing the whele. instead of relying on pix2text.
-I suppose I can use ONNX models for a better performance and compatibility
+- reinventing the whele; instead of relying on pix2text, I suppose I can use ONNX models for a better performance and compatibility
-- go learn proper refined oxford english. yeah i know there's a lot of typoes and also gramatical errors.
-But good luck for you that this wasnt written in a "funny" foreing language.
-- be your housewife. a submissive stay-at-home waifu: `ご飯にする？お風呂にする？それとも...私？🥵`